Tanq16/blog_site/_posts/2023-05-05-homelab-local-dumpster.md

 This is an application I built that effectively acts like a local network clipboard with history.
 It can also render MD files in GitHub-flavored MarkDown in light and dark themes.

 It allows keeping text dumps, files, and links available for any device on the local network.
-The code lives in the repository [MD Dumpster: Share-N-Render](https://github.com/tanq16/share-n-render).
+The code lives in the repository [Local Content Share](https://github.com/Tanq16/local-content-share).

 We'll revisit the motivation behind building this application at the end, but for now, let's see how to use it!